Chintan2108/Text-Classification-and-Context-Mining-for-Document-Summarization/README.md

 #### Datasets

 * Google Word Embeddings pretrained vectors for 1b words from Google news
-* Open reviews train and test data [here](https://github.com/Chintan2108/Text-Classification-and-Context-Mining-for-Document-Summarization/tree/master/bert/word%20embeddings%20and%20similarity%20matrix/training/open%20reviews/dataset)
-* Wikipedia articles with talk/edit comments train and test data [here](https://github.com/Chintan2108/Text-Classification-and-Context-Mining-for-Document-Summarization/tree/master/bert/word%20embeddings%20and%20similarity%20matrix/training/wiki/dataset)
+* Train and test data to be released soon.

 ### Web Crawlers